 Requires the department to contract with Kent County and Oakland County to establish pilot projects to provide outreach, education, and legal representation to former offenders in areas such as employment, housing, income stability, and child custody and other domestic matters.
+Requires Oakland County to provide services to former offenders in Wayne County.
 House adds new language.
 Senate does not include.